Orlando Marriage and K-3 Visa Attorneys

 Attorney Nayef A. Mubarak is highly experienced with I-130 petitions and will be happy to assist you in submitting the evidence you need to have your petition approved.
 This publication is for informational purposes only and cannot cover all possible scenarios.
 For example, the process varies depending on whether the beneficiary spouse is abroad or already living in the U.S. You do not have to navigate this difficult process alone.
 Contact our office today to speak with an experienced immigration attorney.

-We offer a free phone consultation at (407) 502-3000.
+Contact us at (407) 502-3000.
 You may also fill out our online form located on this page and we will get back to you shortly.
 We have a 24-hour emergency service.
 Your privacy is very important to us and we will keep your information confidential.

 K-3 Visas are for spouses of U.S. citizens who want to enter the U.S. under non-immigrant status, while waiting for approval of an immigrant visa or I-130 (Petition for Alien Relative).
 The process allows the Non-U.S. citizen spouse to enter the U.S. sooner.